apache/flink/docs/content/release-notes/flink-1.19.md

 ##### [FLINK-24024](https://issues.apache.org/jira/browse/FLINK-24024)

 Users can use SESSION Window TVF in streaming mode.
-More details can be found at [https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql/queries/window-tvf/#session](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql/queries/window-tvf/#session).
+More details can be found at [session window-tvf](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql/queries/window-tvf/#session).

 ### Connectors Add committer metrics to track the status of committables